4 reasons why “birthing person” is an inclusive term to use in your birthing practice

 They might also choose a childbirth class taught specifically by and for LGBTQIA people, which is of course a great choice.
 Make sure you refer to these educators and doulas and support their work as well!

 Furthermore, these practices include families who have used a surrogate and also helps to ease some of the discomfort that may be experienced by families who used assisted reproductive technology to grow their families.
 Families come in all shapes and sizes.
-Remember not to assume how someone became pregnant and be mindful of phrases like, "what got the baby in gets the baby out."
+Remember not to assume how someone became pregnant and be mindful of phrases like, "what got the baby in, gets the baby out," when that's not universally true, even for some straight couples!

 As you become more acquainted with your clients, please use the language that fits them!
 Some of our clients will love and benefit from being referred to as mama.
 Others will find it very uncomfortable, especially if it's their first pregnancy and they don't really know how they feel yet about becoming a mother.